 These services are more convenient as one only needs to create an online account which is borderless in nature.
 Money from the debit card simply transferred to this online account which then transfers money to Austria with best possible exchange rates.
 It is very quick, one-click process with no hassle.

 Austria does not have many restrictions on receiving money or sending money to abroad.
 Any amount can be imported or exported to and from Austria.
 However, people are obliged to report to the National Bank if the amount exceeds 12,500 euros.
-Moreover, cross border money transfers within European Union are executed at same charges as domestic transfers with mandatory requirement of International Bank Account Number.
+Moreover, cross-border money transfers within European Union are executed on same charges as domestic transfers with the mandatory requirement of International Bank Account Number.

 Austria has a very stable economy and is among the prosperous member countries in EU.
-It has free market economy which focuses on weaker and less privileged members in society.
+It has a free market economy which focuses on weaker and less privileged members in society.
 It has highly developed industries and major industries supporting the economy are food, luxury commodities, mechanical engineering, steel construction, chemicals and vehicles manufacturing industries.
-Their agriculture economy is huge boom for the country as it occupy a leading position among EU in field of organic farming.
+Their agriculture economy is a huge boom for the country as it occupies a leading position among EU in the field of organic farming.

 Doing a money transfer to Austria then consider using a currency exchange broker.

 The Euro (EUR) is now the official currency of Austria.
 Austria's prior currency, the Shillings, has now been phased out as legal tender and no longer accepted.